Xiejiadong/Xiejiadong.github.io/_pages/about.md

   - /about.html
 ---

-Jiadong Xie is currently a Ph.D.
+Jiadong XIE is currently a Ph.D.
 Student at the Department of Systems Engineering and Engineering Management, The Chinese University of Hong Kong (CUHK), supervised by [Prof. Jeffrey Xu YU](https://www.se.cuhk.edu.hk/people/academic-staff/prof-yu-xu-jeffrey/).
 Previously, he received his B.Eng. degree from East China Normal University in 2022.

-His research interests lie in big data analytics, especially for the graph/network and spatial data.
+His research interests lie in big data analytics, especially for the vector data and graph/network.

 Publications